Retired Inspector General Testifies on AI and Stolen Identities in Federal Benefit Fraud

 Auditors and federal officials have identified systemic weaknesses, including payments to deceased people, duplicate claims across states, and limited real-time eligibility checks.
 These vulnerabilities enable fraud in programs that distribute billions in taxpayer funds annually.

-D. Vance to lead efforts against fraud, particularly in states where local officials do not cooperate with federal initiatives.
+Officials have appointed a vice president to address fraud.
 Westbrooks stated during the hearing that no single solution exists for preventing fraud in these complex programs.

 He noted that designing a completely fraud-proof system is impossible or impractical.
 Despite these challenges, Westbrooks emphasized that fraud should not be treated as an inevitable cost.
 He said officials should adopt new technology tools responsibly to combat fraud.